Nihilanthyc/NoCollision/README.md

 It allows you to disable or fine-tune collision between **players**, **mobs**, and **players vs mobs**, making movement smoother and gameplay more flexible — especially on crowded servers.

+> ⚠️ **MOD MADE USING AI AND STILL IN TESTING STAGE!**
+> This mod was developed with the assistance of AI and is currently in an active testing phase.
+> Unexpected behavior or bugs may occur.
+Use at your own risk.
 ---

 ## ✨ Features